JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ---
-title: 'TransitionInTimeSeries.jl: A performant, extensible and reliable software for reproducible detection and prediction of transitions in timeseries'
+title: 'TransitionsInTimeseries.jl: A performant, extensible and reliable software for reproducible detection and prediction of transitions in timeseries'
 tags:
  - Julia